ODR versus night setback thermostats

 Outdoor Reset

 • A need for another control with an outdoor sensor.
-The sensor needs to be away from sunlight, heat sources, and above snow levels.
+The sensor should be positioned away from sunlight, heat sources, and above snow levels.

 • The interconnecting wire must stay away from power sources, magnetic fields, and any other electrical noise-producing items.
 If not, it will affect the reading the control sees on the outdoor sensor.
 The use of shielded wire will eliminate these problems.
-Shielded wire is a wire with a braided outer wrap.
-You unravel the metal shield and ground one end.
+Shielded wire is a type of wire that features a braided outer wrap.
+You unravel the metal shield and ground one end of it.

 • The use of ODR along with night setback thermostats will cause the warmup time in the morning or when coming out of unoccupied mode to be severely affected due to reduced heating water temperature.
 When the water temperature is reduced the heat output is reduced from the radiation.